Piriformis Syndrome

 Piriformis symptoms rarely occur in isolation.
 Reduced deep core control may affect pelvic stability and load distribution through the hip.
 Over time, this can increase strain on the deep hip rotators, including the piriformis.

 Rehabilitation often includes improving deep core muscle activation and restoring strength and endurance of the deep hip rotators.
-Core stability may also be addressed where pelvic control is contributing.
+Core stability may also be addressed when pelvic control is contributing to ongoing symptoms.

 How is piriformis syndrome diagnosed?